Frequently Asked Questions

 How long is the semester?

 The Community School of Music follows the Stetson University's semester schedule.
-Most semesters are 13 to 14 weeks long.
-The Community School of Music offers 13 to 14 half-hour lessons per semester.
+Most semesters are 13 weeks long.
+The Community School of Music offers 13 half-hour lessons per semester.
 Student teachers may not teach during exams or break periods.

 When do lessons begin?